xaptum/ecdaa/README.md

 #### Testing TPM support

+By default, the tests use a device-file-based TCTI.
+For this reason, `sudo` privileges may be required to run them.

+The tests can instead be built to use a TCP-socket-based TCTI, by using the CMake option `TEST_USE_TCP_TPM=ON`.

 The TPM tests require a [TPM 2.0 simulator](https://sourceforge.net/projects/ibmswtpm2/) running locally on TCP port 2321.

-An ECDAA signing key must loaded in the simulator.
+An ECDAA signing key must loaded in the TPM.
 The associated public key (in x9.62 format) and TPM handle (as a hex integer) must be in `build/test/tpm/pub_key.txt` and `build/test/tpm/handle.txt`.
-Currently, only the `TPM_ECC_NIST_P256` curve is supported in the tests.
+Currently, only the `TPM_ECC_BN_P256` curve is supported in the tests.

 Convenience scripts in the `.travis` directory can be used to download and prepare a TPM2.0 simulator for the tests.